Daulat Khan (admiral): Naval battle of Khanderi

-small open boats not being able to stand against the Sidi's stronger and larger vessels.
-For several years after this there were constant struggles between the Sidi and the Marathas for the possession of these islands.
+small open boats not being able to stand against the Siddi's stronger and larger vessels.
+For several years after this there were constant struggles between the Siddi and the Maratha's for the possession of these islands.

 Naval battle of Underi

-After working with the English for some time in blockading Khanderi, where Daulat Khân (Sivaji's admiral) had established himself, Sidi Kasim suddenly took possession of Underi in January, 1680, and began to fortify it.
-Two engagements followed between the Sidi and the Marathas.
+After working with the English for some time in blockading Khanderi, where Daulat Khan (Chhatrapati Shivaji Maharaj's admiral) had established himself, Sidi Kasim suddenly took possession of Underi in January, 1680, and began to fortify it.
+Two engagements followed between the Siddi and the Maratha's.
 In the second fight Daulat Khan brought guns to bear from the mainland on Underi.
-After about a fortnight, Daulat Khan again came out with his whole fleet and engaged the Sidi for four hours, but lost heavily.
-On August 1, 1680, Sambhaji, who had succeeded Sivaji (April, 1680), taking advantage of a dark night, landed two hundred men on Underi.
-They got within the works before they were discovered; but here the Sidi attacked them and either took or killed the greater number.
+After about a fortnight, Daulat Khan again came out with his whole fleet and engaged the Siddi for four hours, but lost heavily.
+On August 1, 1680, Chhatrapati Sambhaji Maharaj, who had succeeded Chhatrapati Shivaji Maharaj (April, 1680), taking advantage of a dark night, landed two hundred men on Underi.
+They got within the works before they were discovered; but here the Siddi attacked them and either took or killed the greater number.